Venji10/fmradio-volla/README.md

 You need clickable to build the app.

-The build.sh crosscompiles the app for arm64 and tries to copy the package into the home directory of the phone over ssh.
+The build.sh script crosscompiles the app for arm64 and tries to copy the compiled package into the home directory of the phone via ssh.

 ## TODO